keithrozario/Gov-TLS-Audit/README.md

 Results are available in the output/ folder.
 Results are given in JSON, JSONL and CSV formats.CSV Formats has only subset of the data, consider using the JSON or JSONL for full record set.
 Or use the API.

+:warning: copy-pasting the csv from the RAW data on github won't work.
+You need to download the entire contents of the repo and get the csv from there. :warning:

 # API

 API is available on https://siteaudit.sayakenahack.com/api/siteDetails?FQDN=

 Only one endpoint is available for now.
 API returns the latest scan, API data model to be published shortly.
 I chose to use the term FQDN (Fully Qualified Domain Name) as the parameter name, as it's more explicit than the ambigiously named 'hostname'.